InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 Sacrament is followed with the congregation sharing things for which they are grateful, and possibly singing hymns of gratitude.

+### Prayers of Thanks and Hymns of Gratitude

+The congregation should be in a gracious mood after eating the Sacrament: compound this feeling by giving testimonials of good things, giving thanks and even singing songs.
+This is an expression of the principle of Divine [contemplation]({{ site.baseurl }}{% link _pages/contemplation.md %})

 ### Church Business